Published by Carl Hedinger. Last Updated on February 14, 2024.

 Events at Biltmore Estate

 After seeing the fantastic light displays during Christmas at Biltmore, many will attest, but fun things are happening throughout the year.

 We walked through during the months-long Chihuly at Biltmore exhibit, the first art exhibition held in the gardens back in 2018.
 Spring is beautiful at Biltmore when the flowers burst with color, and the gardens come alive.

 Events at Biltmore include Van Gogh Alive, and in 2024 Biltmore is excited to present another Chihuly exhibit.

 Read More: Winter Getaways in North Carolina

 Antler Hill Village & Biltmore Winery

-Your ticket to Biltmore includes a free tasting, so please don’t pass that up.
-It’s only America’s most-visited winery, after all.
+Your ticket to Biltmore includes a complimentary tasting, so please don’t pass that up.
+It’s only America’s most-visited winery and one of the best in North Carolina, after all.

 If you’re looking for even more fun on the vine, you can tour the vineyard, enjoy chocolate pairings, taste premium wines, and join a wine and cheese hour (Fridays and Saturdays).

 For more info about Biltmore’s wine offerings, check the winery’s official site.